CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Experiments and Evaluation

-\subsubsection{Real-World Application Test}
+\subsubsection{\textbf{Real-World Application Test}}

-The benchmarks above show that the CXL-FPGA, operating at a lower frequency, cannot accurately replicate the actual performance of real CXL memories.
-Due to limitations on space and simulation time, future real-world applications will only use the CXL-ASIC devices.
 With the above characterization results, we can see that the performance of CXL-FPGA is much poorer than the real CXL-ASIC device.
 Due to the simulation overhead as well as page limitations, we will limit our real-world application experiments to CXL-ASIC only.
-To better understand the system performance of CXL-based disaggregated memory, we selected a representative in-memory database named Redis \cite{Redis} to evaluate the system throughput in diverse application scenarios.
-The performance of Redis is evaluated using YCSB, a popular and well-known NoSQL and SQL database benchmark suite with six predefined workloads \cite{ycsb_cooper2010benchmarking}.
+To better understand the system performance of CXL-based disaggregated memory, we selected a representative in-memory database named Redis \cite{Redis} (version 5.0.5) to evaluate the system throughput in diverse application scenarios.
+The performance of Redis is evaluated using YCSB, a popular database benchmark suite \cite{ycsb_cooper2010benchmarking}.
+We used predefined workloads A and B, both following a Zipfian distribution.
+We employed YCSB’s default \SI{1}{KB} key-value size, an \SI{800}{MB} working set, and a single thread for the experiments.

-Fig.~\ref{Fig:redis_qps} shows the performance metric \emph{Queries Per Second} (QPS) of Redis under two workloads with different memory allocation strategies.
-For both workloads, using only DDR-L memory results in the highest QPS, while 100\% CXL or DDR-R memory leads to smallest QPS.
-This is because mixing poor-performance (prominently in latency as observed previously) memory into DDR-L pulls down the overall performance of Redis.
-In addition, the QPS achieved with a certain combination of DDR-L and DDR-R is slightly higher than that achieved with the same combination of DDR-L and CXL memories.
-Redis is a memory-latency-sensitive application which operates with \si{\mu\second}-level precision\cite{sun2023demystifying,cxl_mem_tiers_virtual_env,ahnexamination}.
+With \emph{numactl}, we can direct Redis to allocate memory in DDR-L, DDR-R, CXL, or interleave between them to simulate a heterogeneous memory allocation strategy.
+Fig.~\ref{Fig:Redis} shows the \textit{queries per second} (QPS) of Redis under two workloads with different memory allocations.
+Using only DDR-L yields the highest QPS (42K QPS for Workload A and 39K QPS for Workload B), while interleaved allocations reduce QPS, and 100\% CXL or DDR-R leads to the lowest QPS.
+Additionally, an interleaving of DDR-L and DDR-R achieves slightly higher QPS than the same combination of DDR-L and CXL memories.
+Redis is a memory-latency-sensitive application operating at \si{\mu\second}-level precision \cite{sun2023demystifying,exploreASIC}.
 For such applications, even a minor allocation of their working set to high-latency memory can lead to significant performance degradation.
-Therefore, latency-bound applications such as Redis, DDR-R may deliver superior performance compared to CXL-ASIC due to its moderate latency characteristics.
+DDR-R, due to its moderate latency characteristics, may exhibit performance superior to that of CXL-ASIC.

+\begin{mdframed}[style=MyFrame] {\textbf{Key takeaways:} (1) The performance characteristics of CXL memory expanders are remarkably different from that of DDR memories and they also vary significantly depending on vendors and connection modes.
+(2) CXL-DMSim can accurately and flexibly model real CXL memory devices with varying performance characteristics, while the NUMA-based emulator cannot.
+(3) The higher latency of CXL memories can degrade the performance of latency-sensitive applications (e.g., in-memory databases) and therefore should be deployed with caution.} \end{mdframed}